radkotoktv/Design-Patterns/Project1_Figures/README.md

 clone method to the base Figure class, or by implementing your own Cloneable class.

 Write the appropriate unit tests to check that cloning works correctly.

-This work is licensed under CC BY-NC-SA 4.0 Page 3 of 9

 **Step 4.
 String to figure conversion**